LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # AstroPic ~ Image Downloader and Wallpaper App'
+US Government Shutdown: As of October 3rd, 2025: The APOD service is still live and responding.
+However it is not updated and the service returns the same image every day.

 Downloads and manages images from various online providers:

 - the NASA Astronomy Pictures of the Day (APOD)